 “In Hashimoto’s, our immune system incorrectly targets the thyroid gland as a foreign invader and begins to destroy it,” Hall says.
 The way the disease presents is a bit complicated.
 “It usually leads to low, hypothyroid conditions and symptoms, but as the gland is being progressively destroyed, can also cause intermittent hyperthyroid surges as well.”

 In order to treat Hashimoto’s disease, a healthcare provider and patient must work together to find the underlying cause of the autoimmune response.
 This might be caused by gluten intolerance, iodine deficiency, digestive problems, or low estrogen, Hall says.

-Hashimoto’s disease is very common, with about five percent of American’s suffering, according to The National Institutes of Health.
+Hashimoto’s disease is very common, with about 5 percent of American’s living with it, according to the National Institutes of Health.

 “Hashimoto’s may sound like some foreign, far off disease, but it’s not,” says Kanwhen.

 People who have other autoimmune diseases—like celiac disease or lupus—are more likely to develop Hashimoto’s disease.
 Some of the symptoms of Hashimoto’s disease can be alleviated by taking supplemental thyroid hormones, but Kanwhen says that addressing the underlying autoimmune disorder through dietary changes, stress management, and other holistic approaches is also critical.

 “Failure to address the autoimmunity will result in the patient requiring supplemental thyroid hormone replacement indefinitely,” she says.